CSR

-When we think of a factory, manufacturing products in a production line, the image is not at all angelic.
-In a society where everyone's responsibility towards their environment is increasingly important, change is also taking place at several levels and this is increasingly being demanded of companies by consumer pressure.
+When we think of a factory, of products being manufactured on a production line, the image is far from idyllic.
+In a society where individual responsibility towards the environment is increasingly important, change is happening on several levels, and it is being demanded of companies by consumer pressure.

-Verification of working hours, compliance with health and safety standards, decent remuneration, respect for the environment during production, many are the criteria monitored during audits which aim to ensure a certain conformity of suppliers by the products and working conditions in factories, particularly in Asian countries.
+Verification of working hours, compliance with health and safety standards, decent remuneration, respect for the environment during production, are among the criteria monitored during audits which aim to ensure a certain level of compliance from suppliers in terms of products and working conditions in factories, particularly in Asian countries.

-Audits are increasingly requested and managed by non-profit organizations.
+Audits are increasingly being requested and managed by non-profit organizations.

-SEDEX , an organization that defines compliance standards at the supplier and buyer level and the BSCI system intended to make the supply chain transparent and ethical.
-Organizations which aim to give the keys to companies and support them in complying with current regulations.
-They set up information platforms and provide approvals to competent companies which can subsequently be mandated to pass supplier audits.
+SEDEX , an organization that defines compliance standards for suppliers and buyers, and BSCI, a system designed to make the supply chain transparent and ethical.
+These organizations aim to empower businesses and support them in complying with current regulations.
+They establish information platforms and provide accreditation to competent companies, which can then be mandated to conduct supplier audits.

 SEDEX audit

-Sedex, in figures, represents 74,000 companies around the world who have chosen this organization socially and environmentally sustainable supply chains Sedex or Supplier Ethocal Data Exchange is the ethical data exchange platform for suppliers.
+Sedex, in numbers, represents 74,000 companies worldwide that have chosen this organization to create more socially and environmentally sustainable supply chains .
+Sedex, or Supplier Ethical Data Exchange, is the platform for exchanging ethical data for suppliers.

 The advantages of this approach are: